-Maritime law is not an easy system of laws to navigate.
-It requires specialized study, which is why if you have been injured on the job, you need a professional maritime lawyer to help guide you through making claims, filing paperwork, settling arbitrations, and even going to court if necessary.
-The years of studying and experience working on maritime cases means that these professionals can guide you and get you the money you deserve.
+Practicing maritime law requires specialized study.
+If you have been injured on the job in the maritime industry, you need a professional maritime lawyer to help guide you through making claims, filing paperwork, settling arbitration, and even going to court if necessary.
+Their expertise and experience mean these professionals can guide you and get you the money you deserve.

 Specializing in Maritime Law

-There are several different laws that comprise maritime law, and being able to figure out which one applies to you and how to use it to your advantage is complex.
-Only a lawyer experienced in these laws will be able to guide you through the Jones Act, the Longshore and Harbor Workers’ Compensation Act (LHWCA), the Death on the High Seas Act (DOHSA), the Outer Continental Shelf Lands Act (OCSLA), maintenance and cure, the doctrine of unseaworthiness, and any other law that might apply in your situation.
+Several laws comprise maritime law.
+Determining which one applies to you and how to use it to your advantage is complex.
+Only a lawyer experienced in these laws will be able to guide you through them:

 Determining Which Law Applies